 "Just one more photo with William, Sir."

-The Senator moved closer to my head, I could smell the gel in his hair.
+The Senator moved closer to my head, so close that I could smell the gel in his hair.

 As I was setting up my gear in a dark area of the park I became aware of two young women in the shadows.
 One spoke with what I took to be a French accent, the other spoke American English.
 We were there for the same reason.
 The stillness of the air and the cloaking effect of the darkness made voices seem as if they originated within my head: words became thoughts, without no visual cue of a speaking mouth the effect was a bit eerie.
 In the sky above us there had been hints of something coming for several minutes now.
 Things of this nature one can never be sure of, but we were ready: